minimalexpansion/KemonoDownloader/README.md

 ## Community Standards

 We are committed to fostering a welcoming and respectful community around KemonoDownloader.
-Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the standards we expect from all contributors and users.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) and [Security Policy](SECURITY.md) to understand the standards we expect from all contributors and users.
 Key points include:
 - Respecting the intellectual property rights of creators.
 - Refraining from using KemonoDownloader to engage in illegal activities, such as unauthorized distribution of copyrighted material.
-- Reporting any violations of the Code of Conduct to the maintainers via github, sourceforge or by opening a private issue labeled "Code of Conduct Violation."
+- Reporting any violations of the Code of Conduct or security issues to the maintainers via [izeno.contact@gmail.com](mailto:izeno.contact@gmail.com) or by opening a private issue labeled "Code of Conduct Violation" or "Security Violation."

 ## Table of Contents
 - [Important Notices](#important-notices)